 It has been 4 weeks since my friend, Peter, died.
 How we had prayed that he would be healed!
 In the last few months of his life, not a day went by when I did not pray for his healing and often my prayers were in early morning agreement with my wife, Marti.
 In the last few weeks of his life it became apparent that our prayers were not being answered and probably wouldn’t be.
 The devastating effects of cancer gave rise to (usually unspoken) prayers that he would not suffer unnecessarily.

 In the end, he was taken from us at a time and in a manner that seemed premature and very hard to accept.
 But, three weeks after he died, we had a very well attended memorial event in our Factory building, a place that he had great vision for.
 On the day, his second daughter, Sarah, presented the following eulogy for her father.
-When I sat down to write about Peter, I realised I could come even close to painting the picture that Sarah painted with her words on behalf of the family.
-This is a bit longer than my usual posts, but worth reading and enjoying every line!
+When I sat down to write about Peter, I realised I could not come close to painting the picture that Sarah painted with her words on behalf of the family.
+This is a bit longer than my usual posts, but worth reading.
+Enjoy every line!

 In the late nineteenth century the famous African American abolitionist wrote;